localnerve/gulp-imagemin/readme.md

 $ sudo apt-get install libpng-dev libimagequant-dev
 ```

-### Security
+#### Override Prerequisites

-To cover security issues exposed in older component dependencies still in the original `imagemin` ecosystem, the following overrides may be required at the top level project's `package.json`:
+To cover security and functional issues exposed in older component dependencies still in the original `imagemin` ecosystem, the following overrides are required at the top level project's `package.json`:
 ```
   "overrides": {
     "download": "npm:@xhmikosr/downloader",